Gollobordë: Albania

 In the region of Gollobordë, villages located on the Albanian side of the border have the following population demographics:

-Trebisht administrative unit: Gjinovec and Klenjë are inhabited solely by a Slavic speaking population which contain Muslim Macedonians (Torbeš) or Bulgarian Pomaks.
-Vërnicë is inhabited by an Albanian population that dominates demographically in the village, and also contains a significant population of Muslim Macedonians and Orthodox Macedonians.
-Trebisht is traditionally inhabited by a mixed Slavic Orthodox Christian and Muslim population considered Macedonian or Bulgarian.
+Trebisht administrative unit: Gjinovec and Klenjë are inhabited by a Slavic speaking population which contain Torbeš or Pomaks.
+Vërnicë is inhabited by an Albanian population that dominates demographically in the village, and also contains a significant population of Torbeš and Orthodox Macedonians.
+Trebisht is traditionally inhabited by a mixed Orthodox Macedonian/Bulgarian and Torbeš/Pomak population.

-Ostren administrative unit: Lejçan, Lladomericë and Tuçep are inhabited solely by Macedonian/Bulgarian Muslims; Radovesh, Kojavec, Orzhanovë are inhabited solely by a Slavic speaking population which contain Macedonian/Bulgarian Muslims.
-Okshtun i Madh, Okshtun i Vogël and Tërbaç have some Macedonian/Bulgarian Muslims residing there while Pasinkë, Ostren i Madh and Ostren i Vogël are inhabited by an Albanian population that dominates demographically in the villages that also contain significant populations of Muslim Macedonians/Bulgarians and Orthodox Macedonians/Bulgarians.
+Ostren administrative unit: Lejçan, Lladomericë and Tuçep are inhabited by Torbeš/Pomaks; Radovesh, Kojavec, Orzhanovë are inhabited by a Slavic speaking population which contain Torbeš/Pomaks.
+Okshtun i Madh, Okshtun i Vogël and Tërbaç have some Torbeš/Pomaks residing there while Pasinkë, Ostren i Madh and Ostren i Vogël are inhabited by an Albanian population that dominates demographically in the villages that also contain significant populations of Torbeš/Pomaks and Orthodox Macedonians/Bulgarians.

-The villages of Zabzun, Borovë, Llangë, Moglicë, Prodan are located in the Stëblevë administrative unit and two villages are inhabited by Slavic populations: Stëblevë, which is inhabited solely by a Slavic speaking population that contains Macedonian Muslims.
-Sebisht is inhabited by an Albanian population that dominates demographically in the village and contains three families from the Muslim Macedonian/Bulgarian and Orthodox Macedonian/Bulgarian population.
+The villages of Zabzun, Borovë, Llangë, Moglicë, Prodan are located in the Stëblevë administrative unit and two villages are inhabited by Slavic populations: Stëblevë, which is inhabited by a Slavic speaking population that contains Torbeš.
+Sebisht is inhabited by an Albanian population that dominates demographically in the village and contains three families from the Torbeš/Pomak and Orthodox Macedonian/Bulgarian population.

-Gjoricë administrative unit: Lubalesh has some Muslim Macedonians living in the village.
+Gjoricë administrative unit: Lubalesh has some Torbeš living in the village.

-The Muslim Bulgarian/Macedonian and Orthodox Bulgarian/Macedonian population of Gollobordë are speakers of a south Slavic language (Macedonian or Bulgarian).The Muslim Macedonian speaking community of the area is known as Gollobordas and in Albania people from the community are considered Albanians instead of Macedonians, even by the Albanian state, and they are known to intermarry with Muslim Albanians and not with Orthodox Macedonians.
-Until the 1990s the local Orthodox Macedonian minority, who have since migrated, used to live in some villages alongside the Gollobordas of whom in the 2010s number some roughly 3,000 people.
+The Torbeš/Pomak and Orthodox Bulgarian/Macedonian population of Gollobordë are speakers of a South Slavic language (Macedonian or Bulgarian).
+The Muslim Macedonian speaking community of the area is known as Gollobordas and in Albania people from the community are considered Albanians instead of Macedonians, even by the Albanian state, and they are known to intermarry with Muslim Albanians and not with Orthodox Macedonians.
+Until the 1990s the local Orthodox Macedonian minority, who have since migrated, used to live in some villages alongside the Gollobordas, who today number some roughly 3,000 people.

 North Macedonia

 In the region of Gollobordë, villages located in North Macedonia have the following population demographics:

-Debar Municipality: Otišani has traditionally been inhabited by a Muslim Macedonian population and Džepište has traditionally been inhabited by Orthodox Macedonians and a Muslim Macedonian population.
+Debar Municipality: Otišani has traditionally been inhabited by a Torbeš population and Džepište has traditionally been inhabited by Orthodox Macedonians and a Torbeš population.

-Struga Municipality: Manastirec, Drenok, Modrič and Lakaica are inhabited solely by Orthodox Macedonians.
+Struga Municipality: Manastirec, Drenok, Modrič and Lakaica are inhabited by Orthodox Macedonians.